top of page

 Prebiotic capsule uses

-Whenever you are taking a supplement, always talk to a health professional.
+Always talk to a health professional, before taking any supplement.
 Supplements can only be taken for a specific period.
 Some of them can even interfere with other medicines that you are taking.
-They might even affect your health.
+Therefore, they could affect your health.

 Health benefits of Probiotics

 Probiotics offer tons of health benefits, not just for gut health.
 They also improve your overall health and well-being.
-Take a look at some of the probiotic rich Indian recipes for digestion.
 Here are some of the ways they help:

 1. Digestive Health:

 Probiotics assist in maintaining a healthy gut flora.
 These microorganisms produce many enzymes for digestion.
 They also absorb nutrients from food.
-A healthy gut flora prevents common issues like diarrhea and constipation.
+A healthy gut flora prevents common issues like diarrhoea and constipation.

 2. Immune System Support:

 Did you know that nearly 70% of your immunity is in the gut?
-By keeping your gut in a state of balance, prebiotics and probiotics can support your immune system.
+Prebiotics and probiotics can support your immune system.
 Emerging research shows the gut-brain connection can influence mood and mental health.
-Prebiotics and probiotics may in fact play a role in managing anxiety and depression.
+Prebiotics and probiotics may play a role in managing anxiety and depression.

 3. Mental Health:

 The gut and brain talk to each other through various signals.
-In fact, your gut is also called as the second brain due to the important role that it plays.
+Your gut is also called the second brain due to its important role in mental health.
 That is why whenever there is an imbalance in the gut, you might also experience mood swings or anxiety.

 4. Reduced Inflammation: